 Joseph Interprets Pharaoh's Dream

 1. After two years, Joseph’s talents are recalled, and he has one opportunity to impress Pharaoh.
-“And when he had shaved himself and changed his clothes, he came in before Pharaoh.”
 How does Joseph carry himself?
 How does Joseph win Pharaoh’s confidence?
 Are there any lessons for a Patriarch in his approach of authority?